Frequently Asked Questions

 in theMessage

 table) to prevent duplicate record creation.6.
-Creating a Database Schema and Data Layer
+Database Integration for SMS Campaign Data

 For a production system, storing contacts, campaigns, and message logs persistently is essential.
 We'll outline using Prisma as an example ORM with PostgreSQL, but you can adapt this to other databases (MySQL, MongoDB) or ORMs (Sequelize).